codefellows/portland-201d3/day02_week1_tue/lab/README.md

 In class, we wrote a program that accepted user input and, based on that input, displayed messages back to the user.
 Your assignment involves an extension of that activity, plus completing the reading assignments above.

-Note that your grade for this assignment will include the items listed here AND the in-lab activity that you will be doing on Tuesday morning.
-Instructions for that activity will be provided to you by 8:00a.
+Note that your grade for this assignment will include the items listed here AND the in-lab activity that you will be doing on Monday afternoon.

 # Technical Requirements